mimblewimble/site/page-contribution-howto.md

 Adding a new file?
 Follow the guidelines [here](https://github.com/mmistakes/so-simple-theme#structure).

 ## Design changes
-Please come discuss design here in the [design chat](https://gitter.im/grin_community/design).
+Please come discuss design here in the [Keybase chat](https://keybase.io/team/grincoin).
 [It seems the logo is now finalized, at least for a while.](https://github.com/mimblewimble/site/issues/7) If your suggestion needs to be shown in context, create a separate page (like example-redesignX-YOUR_USERNAME.md and push to your github.io page, then share the link on the design chat etc.